platformsh/platformsh-docs/docs/src/guides/drupal9/simplesaml.md

 Your SimpleSAMLphp configuration will need to be outside of the `vendor` directory.
 The `composer require` will download a template configuration file to `vendor/simplesamlphp/simplesamlphp/config`.

-Rather than modifying that file in place (as it isn't be included in Git), copy the `vendor/simplesamlphp/simplesamlphp/config` directory to `simplesamlphp/config` (in [your app root](../../create-apps/app-reference.md#root-directory)).
+Rather than modifying that file in place (as it isn't included in Git), copy the `vendor/simplesamlphp/simplesamlphp/config` directory to `simplesamlphp/config` (in [your app root](../../create-apps/app-reference.md#root-directory)).
 It should contain two files, `config.php` and `authsources.php`.